Nikonz/Index-search/README.markdown

 # Index & Search

-This repository contains a part of an implementation of a simple search engine.
+This repository contains partial implementation of a simple search engine.
-If you have already downloaded all pages you need, you can use it to build index and make search over it.
+If you have already downloaded all pages you need, you can use it to build index and perform search requests.

 # Prerequisites

-You need Python 2.7 and Bash to use this engine correctly.
+You need Python 2.7 and Bash to use this engine properly.

 # How to use

-## Index
+## Index building

-First of all, you need to build an index.
-To do it you should run the following command:
+First of all, you need to build an index with command:

-`./index.sh encType sample/1.gz sample/2.gz sample/3.gz ...`

-where `encType` should be "simple9" or "varbyte" (depends on how you want to encode index).
-And after encType you should print paths to all the documents, each of which should contain the information about some internet pages in format decribed below:
+`./index.sh ENCTYPE FILES...`

+where `ENCTYPE` is either "simple9" or "varbyte", depending on index encoding algorithm.
+`FILES` is a list of document in format, described [Format of the documents](here).

+Example: `./index simple9 sample/{1,2,3}.gz`

 #### Format of the documents

-## Making of a dictionary
+## Dictionary building

-Then, you need to build a dictionary for quick search.
-You can do it by running the following command:
+After index is created, you need to build a dictionary for quick search with the following command:

 `./make_dict.sh`

 ## Search

-Finally, after completing two previous steps, you can use the main part.
+Finally, you actually perform search requests.
 Congrats! :) To start searching, run:

 `./search.sh`

 Each line you print will be a single query.
-To stop searching just use SIGTERM.
+To stop searching just use `SIGTERM`.

 #### Input format

-In your queries you can any words and also special symbols: `(`, `)`, `&`. `|`, `!`.
-So you can make quite complicated queries, if you want.
+You can use any words or special symbols, such as `(`, `)`, `&`. `|`, `!` to make complex queries.

 #### Output format

-For each query engine will print number of matching urls at the first line.
-And then there will be printed all these urls, divided with a `\n` symbol.
+For each query engine will print the number of matching urls at the first line, followed by `LF` separated links that matched the query.
-Each url can be printed only one time for a single query.
+Each url is printed once per single query.